-Every country must take proactive steps to protect its finances from foreign affairs.
-The U.S. Department of the Treasury has established a sanctions list against targeted individuals to control international transactions and contribute to national security.
+Every country must take proactive steps to protect its finances from criminal actions and sanction targeted governments in foreign affairs.
+The U.S. Department of the Treasury has established an OFAC sanctions list against targeted individuals, groups, and entities to control international transactions and contribute to national security.
 These rules are governed by the Office of Foreign Assets Control (OFAC).

 - Foreign and sanctioned countries